cyberuni/typescript-module-resolutions-demo/tests/node16/README.md

 - TS2497-e: `TS2497: needs esModuleInterop and referencing its default export`
 - not-fn: `TypeError: not a function`
 - ref-err: `ReferenceError: exports is not defined in ES module scope` (due to to-cjs)
+- no-exports

 ## Conclusion

-- `module: CommonJS` is a non-supported case, as CJS needs to use dynamic import to import ES module.
+- `module: CommonJS` can only work with package with `exports: { require: ... }`???
+  - ❌ Does not work with dual package that does not have `exports.require` field (`ava` issue?)
+  - 🔍 Unable to import CJS directly is a huge barrier for ESM adoption.
 - `module: ES*`
   - ❌ Does not support `declare module` with `export =`.
   - 💡 `import * as` should be avoided.
 Most cases failed with `TS2339`.